CaeMeS/RCS/README.md

 # RCS
-Simple web application with cars related stuff
+Simple web application with cars related stuff.
+Made using HTML 5, PHP, CSS and JS.